If you are new to swimming on a team, or are in the 6 and under age group, plan on attending a swim tryout in May.

 Please do not interfere with the coaches.
 Coaches need to be able to focus on the swimmers.
 This lets us know if there are areas we need to focus on in practice as a team and what, individually, each swimmer needs to work on.

 USA registered swimmers - IMPORTANT

-Year-round USA registered athletes swimming past May 14th, 2017 with a USA team (except High School or collegiate) will only be eligible to swim at the Horsetooth League City Championships, but will not be able to score points or swim relays.
-They also are also not permitted to swim at all in the Colorado Summer Swimming Club State Championships.
-These swimmers are asked to discuss the decision to swim summer league with their current head coach and with coach Nick.
+Year-round USA registered athletes swimming past May 15th, 2019 with a USA team (except High School or collegiate) will NOT be eligible to swim at the Horsetooth League City Championships.
+They also are not permitted to swim at all in the Colorado Summer Swimming Club State Championships.
+These swimmers are asked to discuss the decision to swim summer league with their current head coach and with coach Meghan.

 We train all season for the City Championship meet, usually held around the third weekend in July.
 Please try and make this meet a priority.
 The more swimmers we have participate, the more relays we can have, the more fun it creates, and the better chance we have at being able to be the best team there!